phrounz/go-parano/README.md

  * it returns nonzero code and a message if there is an error in the query.

 Current features:
- * Supports if there are several arguments in the function. *Note:* the query shall be the first string-type argument of the function.
- * Supports if the query is splitted into several strings concatenated with '+'.
+ * Supports if the query is splitted into several strings concatenated with '+', or even if it contains a constant declared in the current source file.

 Current limitations (TODO):
- * Does not work if the query is a variable or even a constant e.g. `examplesub.Query(foo)`
+ * What if the function uses a struct as argument and the query is a field in the struct.
- * What if this is a method and not a function e.g. `dbHandle.Query()`.
+ * What if this is a method and not a function e.g. `myDBHandle.Query()`.
+ * Limitations depending of the linter programs I tested:
- * '?' (static queries) won't work? (depends of the linter, though)
+  * '?' (static queries) won't work?
- * Do not check whether the tables and fields exist (depends of the linter, though, but maybe it could be configurable with an SQL file).
+  * Does not check whether the tables and fields exist.

 If you don't want to check queries in a function (e.g. false positives), put as a comment `//!PARANO__IGNORE_CHECK_SQL_QUERIES` on top of the